Peter-Crawley/Watvelkit/README.md

-#### Velkit
+### Watvelkit
-An example on how to make an abomination... a plugin that can run on both Velocity and Bukkit.
+A plugin that can run on Bukkit, Waterfall, and Velocity... what an abomination.